BloomTech-Labs/reach-lms-fe-a/src/components/common/RestEntity/README.md

 export default ProgramComponent;
 ```

-Our `<RestEntity href=“/endpoint”>` parent component is going to take in that `href` prop and hit `GET /programs/program/${programId}` .
+Our `RestEntity` parent component is going to take in that `href` prop and hit `GET "/programs/program/${programId}"` .
 Bang.
 Boom.
 In one line of code, you have effectively triggered a GET request to an endpoint.
 For now, that’s all you need to know about ***why*** that hits an endpoint: because you told it to.

-NOTE: I'll add information about how the RestEntity works under the hood later

 Okay, so what about the next part?
 How do I DO anything with that data?
 And how does the whole Loading & Error state come into play?

 That's where the sub-components come in.

 We have the `Singleton` for success state, `Error` for error state, and `Loading` for loading state.

 Let's think all the way back to the original `ProgramComponent.js`.
 What did its return statement look like?